zhaoyuan2022/pxf-pdb/README.md

 ```

 If you already have GPDB installed and running using the instructions shown in the [GPDB README](https://github.com/greenplum-db/gpdb),
-you can ignore the ```Setup GPDB``` section below and simply follow the steps in  ```Setup Hadoop``` and ```Setup PXF```
+you can ignore the `Setup GPDB` section below and simply follow the steps in  `Setup Hadoop` and `Setup PXF`

 If you don't wish to use docker, make sure you manually install JDK.

 ## Development With Docker
-NOTE: Since the docker container will house all Single cluster Hadoop, Greenplum and PXF, we recommend that you have atleast 4 cpus and 6GB memory allocated to Docker.
+NOTE: Since the docker container will house all Single cluster Hadoop, Greenplum and PXF, we recommend that you have at least 4 cpus and 6GB memory allocated to Docker.
 These settings are available under docker preferences.

 The following commands run the docker container and set up and switch to user gpadmin.